jessicajourneycake/Tip-Jar-Recycling-App/README.md

 ### How can technology help?

 In order to improve plastic recovery rates, improvements in current collection and sorting technology as well as adjustments to consumer recycling behavior are required.
-Furthermore, one centralized app that combines all recycling/reusable packaging would make recycling and reusing plastic packaging more convenient to the consumer.
+Furthermore, one centralized app that combines all recycling/reusable packaging programs would make recycling and reusing plastic packaging more convenient to the consumer.

 ### The idea